EthanTolson/Tolson_Resume/docs/index.md

 ## Related Experience

 `January 2017 - June 2018`
-__Priest Quorum 1st Assistant | Church of Jesus Christ of Latter-Day Saints__, Graham, WA
+__Youth Group Leader | Church of Jesus Christ of Latter-Day Saints__, Graham, WA
-- Led a group of 8 people in over 12 community-service and Church related activities
+- Led a group of eight people in over a dozen community-service and Church related activities
-- Prepared sacrament and other Priesthood duties in the Church
+- Helped make preparations for worship services with minimal supervision
-- Presented and Led discussions for a group of 10 people every week for Sunday meetings
+- Presented and led discussions for a group of ten people every week for Sunday meetings

 <!-- ### Internships -->